SyedAmrez/Java-Slot-A-CSA0954-Day-4/README.md

 # Java-Slot-A-CSA0954-Day-4

-1.Find the number of factors for the given number
+1.Find the number of factors for the given number.

 2.Write a program to print the given number is Perfect number or not.